Of Commerce, Counsel & the Coin

 The venture-state nexus

-The principal investment vehicle of the early Palantir cohort.
-Its portfolio is a diagram of the present complex: defence-tech, surveillance, biotech, energy, payments, the entire stack.
-Limited-partner capital includes several Gulf sovereign funds and a federal pension or two.
+The principal investment vehicle of the early Palantir cohort holds a portfolio that diagrams the present complex, defence-tech, surveillance, biotech, energy, payments, the entire stack, with limited-partner capital that includes several Gulf sovereign funds and a federal pension or two.

 Network